amcneil36/amcneil36.github.io/blogs/object-graph-construction.md

  }
 }
 ```
 We can then create the PersonRepositoryFactory at the entry-point of our application.
-However, there is a way we can get around needing a factory.
+However, there is a way we can get around needing to do this extra work.
 Suppose we had designed PersonRepository differently:
 ```
 public class PersonRepository {